Snapshots / Backups (Differential & Full clones)

 Deduplication and Compression

-SANsymphony-V assigns configurable amounts of the memory (RAM) inside each server that it has been installed on (SANsymphony-V node) into a high-speed storage cache.
-Advanced caching techniques inherent in SANsymphony-V's design accelerate the response time of concurrent reads and writes from multiple application servers to virtual disks on the storage area network.
-The performance enhancements come inexpensively, exploiting the low-cost memory of the commercial processor platforms on which SANsymphony-V runs.
-SANsymphony-V's cache is closely analogous to that found in modern high-end storage subsystems.
+SANsymphony assigns configurable amounts of the memory (RAM) inside each server that it has been installed on (DataCore node) into a high-speed storage cache.
+Advanced caching techniques inherent in SANsymphony's design accelerate the response time of concurrent reads and writes from multiple application servers to virtual disks on the storage area network.
+The performance enhancements come inexpensively, exploiting the low-cost memory of the commercial processor platforms on which SANsymphony runs.
+SANsymphony's cache is closely analogous to that found in modern high-end storage subsystems.
 However, it operates across multiple storage devices.

 It resides between the operating system on the application server and the physical storage.
 Like caches found on storage subsystems it provides a variety of caching services noted below:

-SANsymphony-V's caching acceleration applies to all manufacturer's storage devices configured throughout a Storage Area Network.
-The caching strategies implemented by SANsymphony-V have been thoroughly tested and proven effective on generation after generation of hardware based storage controllers and JBODs.
+SANsymphony's caching acceleration applies to all manufacturers' storage devices configured throughout a Storage Area Network.
+The caching strategies implemented by SANsymphony have been thoroughly tested and proven effective on generation after generation of hardware-based storage controllers and JBODs.

 Random Write Accelerator

-Increased performance for workloads characterized by many random writes, such as frequently updated databases, ERP and OLTP systems, are possible by selecting the sequential storage option for virtual disks.
+Increased performance for workloads characterized by many random writes, such as frequently updated databases, ERP and OLTP systems, are possible by selecting the sequential storage option (random write accelerator) for virtual disks.
+The technique uses additional capacity to expedite the data transfers.

 Quality of Service (QoS)

-QoS parameters can be set for individual hosts or groups of hosts.
+QoS parameters can be set for individual hosts or groups of hosts as well as groups of virtual disks.
 For streaming applications which burst data, it’s best to regulate the data transfer rate (MB/sec) to minimize their impact.
 For transaction-oriented applications (OLTP), limiting the IOPS makes most sense.
 Both parameters may be used simultaneously.

-SANsymphony-V commands may be issued programmatically rather than from the administrative console using an extensive library of PowerShell scripting commandlets.
+SANsymphony commands may be issued programmatically rather than from the administrative console using an extensive library of PowerShell scripting commandlets.
+Essentially, any command available from the DataCore Console GUI may be scripted as well.

 Alerts and notifications